Setting up and using Hierarchies in Cirrus

 Setting up and maintaining your hierarchy can easily be done manually via Admin > Hierarchies

-- A page opens were you set the Title of the hierarchy-level (=name of the group) and several other options:
+- At the right side of the page a screen opens were you set the Title of the hierarchy-level (=name of the group) and several other options:

 - Title - name of the group